uptime-com/uptime-private-location/README.md

    `docker exec <PID_OF_THE_RUNNING_CONTAINER> /home/uptime/status.sh | jq`

+### Reducing Memory Usage
+By default the container allocates 3 chrome browsers per available CPU for running transaction and page speed checks.
+If you have more than 2 CPUs allocated and/or you don't run large numbers of these checks on the private location, this may use more memory than necessary.

+It is possble to limit the number of chrome browsers allocated by setting the `UPTIME_AVAILABLE_CPU_CORES` environment variable via the docker run command used to start the container.
+For example:

+`--env UPTIME_AVAILABLE_CPU_CORES=2`

 ### Create a `backup.tgz` log file for troubleshooting
 1. Get the PID of a running container via `docker ps`
 2. Run `docker run --rm --volumes-from <RUNNING_CONTAINER_PID> -v $(pwd):/backup ubuntu:latest tar -zcvf /backup/backup.tgz /home/uptime/logs /usr/local/nagios/etc /usr/local/nagios/var`